Euphorbia dregeana

 Photographer: Thabo Maphisa

-The stems are spineless, smooth, often thicker than 2 cm across.
-Spineless here means not bearing spines or thorns as many euphorbias do and does not reflect on character at all.
+The grey green to yellowish stems are spineless, smooth, often thicker than 2 cm across.
+Spineless here means not bearing spines or thorns as many euphorbias do and does not reflect on character.
 The stems are covered in markings all the way up to their tips, indicating where the small (8 mm long), short-lived leaves had fallen off.

 Flowering stems are thinner, the flowers bunched at their tips.